ipatina/ipatina.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 My name is Alina Ipatina.
-I'm Java developer based out of Samara, Russia. currently work at EPAM as a junior java developer, and engage in miscellaneous development on my own time.
+I'm Java developer based out of Samara, Russia.
+Currently work at EPAM as a junior java developer, and engage in miscellaneous development on my own time.

 <br/>